adambard/learnxinyminutes-docs/c++.html.markdown

 // object right at the location where it is invoked or passed as
 // an argument to a function.

-// Example consider sorting a vector of pairs using the second
+// For example, consider sorting a vector of pairs using the second
 // value of the pair

 vector<pair<int, int> > tester;